Which Toothpaste Is Right For You?

 Fresh breath sets the tone for every moment of your day: first thing in the morning, before an important meeting, after working out, or just before bed.

-Whether you prefer cool mint, invigorating cinnamon, or a fresh fruit taste, it’s your toothpaste that delivers that fresh clean feeling and is your first line of defense against poor dental health.
+Whether you prefer cool mint, invigorating cinnamon, or a fresh fruit taste, it’s your toothpaste that delivers that fresh clean feeling and is your first line of defense against poor dental health and prevent tooth decay.

 So, what’s the scoop on toothpaste?
 What is essential to know in order to get the most out of it?
 DentArana gives you the full story on toothpaste to empower you to take oral health into your own hands … or your own toothbrush, rather.

 The single most important ingredient in toothpaste is fluoride. which helps prevents decay by strengthening your tooth enamel.
 Though most types of toothpaste contain some amount of fluoride, some people having a history of cavities usually require an additional amount to protect their teeth in a proper way.
-Fluoride helps prevent early cavities from growing and strengthens teeth to endure acid erosion.
+Brushing your teeth with fluoride toothpaste helps prevent early cavities from growing and strengthens teeth to endure acid erosion.

 Whitening toothpastes are popular for people who frequently drink coffee, tea, wine and other staining liquids.
 Whitening toothpaste normally contains substances that are gently abrasive and bind to stains.
 The combination of these qualities helps the substance stick to stains on the teeth and lift them away without causing harm to the enamel.